Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "I like the blueberries."

 "Me too.
 My grandpa’s house, it had all kinds of berry bushes planted around.
 Blackberries, blueberries, raspberries, gooseberries--those ones are really bitter, though.
-They aren’t any good unless you cook ‘em for hours... they smell so good when you do that…"
+They aren’t any good unless you cook ‘em for hours... they smell so good when you do that..."

 "Roasted nava is better."